-5. Implications (including financial implications)
+7. Implications (including financial implications)

-5.1 Resources, Financial & Transformational
+7.1.
+Resources, Financial and Transformation

-5.1.1 Funding is drawn from both the Council's and Historic England's budgets, the Council's contributions having originally been committed by Kettering Borough Council and subsequently carried forward as a commitment into North Northamptonshire Council's budget.
+7.1.1.
+Funding is drawn from both the Council's and Historic England's budgets, the Council's contributions having originally been committed by Kettering Borough Council and subsequently carried forward as a commitment into North

+Northamptonshire Council's budget.
 This consists of match funding as well as support in kind.
 The additional £150,000 for West Street and £503,631 funding offered by Historic England for public realm works are both full grants, the Council is not required to match fund the offer made.
-The spend profile will be managed through the High Street HAZ Board and monitored by the Strategic Capital Board.
-However, to provide an insight into how the conditions of the spend have been adhered to, i.e. ensuring the additional fund has been claimed

-(spent) within the previous financial year, the project has been managed to allow a 100% spend on the Historic England grant, rather than a 50:50% split.
+The spend profile will be managed and monitored through the High Street HAZ Board.
+However, to provide an insight into how the conditions of the spend have been adhered to, i.e. ensuring the additional fund has been claimed (spent) within the previous financial year, the project has been managed to allow a 100% spend on the Historic England grant, rather than a 50:50% split.
 As a result, the balance will tip with public realm works to be undertaken in this financial year, Historic England having already made contribution in full, the Council will thereby commit a 100% contribution.

-5.1.2 The Council's match funding was contractually committed to spend on High Street HAZ with the initial agreement.
+- 7.1.2.
+The Council's match funding was contractually committed to spend on High Street HAZ within the initial agreement.
 If the Council decides to vary the spend within the contract, then that can be deemed acceptable.
-If however it were to reduce the spend that this would be a breach of contract.
-As such, the Council needs to remain committed to its commitment, having secured circa £2.4 million from Homes England and other contributions, alongside the £2.1 million of its own funds and in-kind contributions.
-Flexibility around how and when funds are invested helps with this spend in a very cost-effective way.
+If, however it was to reduce the spend, then this would be a breach of contract.
+As such, the Council needs to remain committed to its commitment, having secured circa £2.4 million from Historic England and other contributions, alongside the £2.1 million of its own funds and in-kind contributions.
+Flexibility around how and when funds are invested helps with this spend in a very cost-effective way. - 7.1.3.
+In terms of service transformation, the perception is that investment is having a significant positive impact on the appearance of the area, with an increase in footfall and the expected pride in Kettering town centre.
+The related effects are increased frequency of visits, extended dwell time, and increased spend and investment in the area.

-5.2 Legal
+7.2.
+Legal and Governance